lhearachel/metang/README.md

 ## Background

 C's support for enumerated constants is less than stellar.
-Member values of `enum` don't contain any identifying information at runtime, which makes them employing them as waymarks awkward when parsing string-based data.
+Member values of `enum` don't contain any identifying information at runtime, which makes employing them as waymarks awkward when parsing textual data.
 An easy way to ameliorate this is by ingesting some simple input schema containing enumeration members and generating a header file which exposes both the enumeration and a lookup table mapping string values to members.

 `metang` is a simple implementation of such a program.
 Its feature-set is basic, yet allows a user to customize the content of their generated header as they see